 A saltwater flat is an area of shallow water close to the shore which is tidal, meaning it can dry out at dead low tide and be 3 feet or more under at high tide.

-Around these tidal flats is where saltwater fish species like bonefish, redfish, snook, speckled sea trout, tarpon, striped bass, giant trevally (GT), permit, and smaller species tend to hang out depending on the tide.
+Around these tidal flats is where saltwater fish species like bonefish, redfish, snook, tarpon and fishing for speckled trout is ideal.
+Bring also some striped bass flies because there are also striped bass, permit, and smaller species tend to hang out depending on the tide.
+You can also go on fly fishing giant trevally here.

 Near the flats, you’re likely to find little isolated ecosystems such as grass beds, oyster bars, deeper channels, mangroves, and saltwater inlets which are all good places to find fish and do some backwater fishing.